 Steam also works well around the edges of stainless appliances and sinks that are fitted into granite countertops.
 Cleaning your children’s high chair and toys is another use for steam.

 Steam is one of the most versatile ways to clean your home.
-For moms, who hate to clean, a steam cleaner can make cleaning a snap.
+For busy moms with toddlers, a steam cleaner can make cleaning a snap.

 8. Magic Erasers